bstaton1/KuskoHarvUtils/README.md

 # KuskoHarvUtils  <img src="man/figures/sticker/KuskoHarvUtils-logo.png" align="right" height=200px/>

-> Provides supporting functions for the ['KuskoHarvEst'](https://www.github.com/bstaton1/KuskoHarvEst), ['KuskoHarvData'](https://www.github.com/bstaton1/KuskoHarvData), and ['KuskoHarvPred'](https://www.github.com/bstaton1/KuskoHarvPred) packages, all of which focus on different aspects of processing data collected by the Lower Kuskokwim River In-season Subsistence Salmon Harvest Monitoring Program.
+> Provides supporting functions for the 'KuskoHarv*' family of R packages, all of which focus on different aspects of processing data collected by the Lower Kuskokwim River In-season Subsistence Salmon Harvest Monitoring Program.

 ## Example Functions